Abe0770/JustVM/README.md

 # JustVM

 A 16 bit Virtual machine that can execute simple assembly commands.</br>
-Have no time to beautify the md file, go check out the program.
+Had no time to beautify the md file, go check out the program.